 In 1873, Custer faced a group of attacking Lakota at the Northern Pacific Railroad Survey at Yellowstone.
 It was his first encounter with Lakota leaders Sitting Bull and Crazy Horse, but it wouldn’t be his last.
 Little did Custer know at the time the two Indigenous leaders would play a role in his death a few years later.

 In 1868, the U.S. government had signed a treaty recognizing South Dakota’s Black Hills as part of the Great Sioux Reservation.
-However, after gold was discovered in the Black Hills in 1874, the government had a change of heart and decided to break the treaty and take over the land.
+However, the government had a change of heart and decided to break the treaty in 1874 when Custer led an excursion of miners who had been looking for gold into the Black Hills.

 Custer was tasked with relocating all Native Americans in the area to reservations by January 31, 1876.
 Any person who didn’t comply would be considered hostile.